PYnative

 It is a recursive function, i.e., every time the generator is called, it will follow each directory recursively to get a list of files and directories until no further sub-directories are available from the initial directory.

+This function will yield the paths to all files in the given directory and recursively in all subdirectories.
 For example, calling the os.walk('path') will yield two lists for each directory it visits.
 The first list contains files, and the second list includes directories.

 Example: